matham/ffpyplayer/README.rst

 .. warning::

-    Although the ffpyplayer source code is licensed under the LGPL, the ffpyplayer wheels for Windows on PYPI are distributed under the GPL because the pre-compiled FFmpeg binaries are GPL'd.
-For LGPL builds you can compile FFmpeg yourself using LGPL options.
+    Although the ffpyplayer source code is licensed under the LGPL, the ffpyplayer wheels for Windows and linux on PYPI are distributed under the GPL because the included FFmpeg binaries were compiled with GPL options.

+    If you want to use it under the LGPL you need to compile FFmpeg yourself with the correct options.

+    Similarly, the wheels bundle openssl for online camera support.
+However, releases are not made for every openssl release, so it is recommended that you compile ffpyplayer yourself if security is a issue.

 Usage example
 -------------